European Union: Additional branches

 The European Central Bank (ECB) is one of the institutions of the monetary branch of the European Union, the prime component of the Eurosystem and the European System of Central Banks.
-It is one of the world's most important central banks.
+It is one of the world's most important central banks, heading a system with a combined balance sheet of close to €7 trillion.
 The ECB Governing Council makes monetary policy for the eurozone and the European Union, administers the foreign exchange reserves of EU member states, engages in foreign exchange operations, and defines the intermediate monetary objectives and key interest rate of the EU.
 The ECB Executive Board enforces the policies and decisions of the Governing Council, and may direct the national central banks when doing so.
 The ECB has the exclusive right to authorise the issuance of euro banknotes.
 Member states can issue euro coins, but the volume must be approved by the ECB beforehand.
 The bank also operates the T2 (RTGS) payments system.
 The European System of Central Banks (ESCB) consists of the ECB and the national central banks (NCBs) of all 27 member states of the European Union.
 The ESCB is not the monetary authority of the eurozone, because not all EU member states have joined the euro.
 The ESCB's objective is price stability throughout the European Union.
 Secondarily, the ESCB's goal is to improve monetary and financial cooperation between the Eurosystem and member states outside the eurozone.